Variability in mRNA Translation: A Random Matrix Theory Approach: Ribosome Flow Model (RFM)

 \section{Ribosome Flow Model (RFM)}

-Mathematical models of the flow of ``biological particles'' like RNA polymerase, ribosomes, molecular motors and ribosomes, are becoming increasingly important, as powerful experimental techniques provide rich data on the dynamics of such machines inside the cell~\cite{ribosome_profiling_rev,JCP:JCP24445,Mayer2016}, sometimes in real-time~\cite{Iwasaki1391}.
-Computational models are particularly important in fields like synthetic biology and biotechnology, as they can provide qualitative and quantitative testifiable predictions on the effects of various manipulations of the genetic machinery.
+Mathematical models of the flow of ``biological particles'' like RNA polymerase, ribosomes, and molecular motors are becoming increasingly important, as powerful experimental techniques provide rich data on the dynamics of such machines inside the cell~\cite{ribosome_profiling_rev,JCP:JCP24445,Mayer2016}, sometimes in real-time~\cite{Iwasaki1391}.
+Computational models are particularly important in fields like synthetic biology and biotechnology, as they can provide qualitative and quantitative testifiable predictions on the effects of various manipulations of the genetic machinery~\cite{Haar2012}.
+They are also helpful for understanding the evolution of cells and their biophysics~\cite{Zur2016}.

 The standard computational model for the flow of biological particles is the \emph{asymmetric simple exclusion process} (ASEP)~\cite{MacDonald1968,MacDonald1969, Spitzer1970246,TASEP_tutorial_2011,Shaw2003}.
 This is a fundamental model from nonequilibrium statistical mechanics describing particles that hop randomly from a site to a neighboring site along an ordered (usually 1D) lattice.
 Each site may be either free or occupied by a single particle, and hops may take place only to a free target site, representing the fact that the particles have volume and cannot overtake one another.
 This simple exclusion principle generates an indirect coupling between the moving particles.
 The motion is assumed to be directionally asymmetric, i.e., there is some preferred direction of motion.
 In the \emph{totally asymmetric simple exclusion process} (TASEP) the motion is unidirectional.